DaymudeLab/assembly-theory/pyorca/README.md

 ## Running Tests

-To run the test suite, install `pytest` and execute the tests from the top-level ORCA directory:
+To run the test suite, install `pytest` and execute the tests from the top-level `assembly-theory` directory:

 ```shell
 pip install pytest